 Day 3-5 and other weekdays for the duration of your stay

 You will spend these days volunteering on your building project.

 Day 6-7 and other weekends for the duration of your stay

-These two days are a free weekend, a great time to explore the magic of Swaziland!
-You have the opportunity to join any of a number of fantastic excursions including zip lining across the stunning mountains and gorges of Malolotja National Park, white water rafting on the Great Usutu River, a quad bike tour or a rural home stay at a living Swazi village to mention just a few of the incredible activities Swaziland has to offer.
+These two days is a free weekend, a great time to explore the magic of Swaziland!
+You have the opportunity to join any of a number of fantastic excursions including zip lining across the stunning mountains and gorges of Malolotja National Park, white water rafting on the Great Usutu River, a quad bike tour or a rural homestay at a living Swazi village to mention just a few of the incredible activities Swaziland has to offer.

 For 2 week option:

 Sadly all great adventures must come to an end and on your final day you will leave the backpacker lodge in Swaziland and transfer by road to Johannesburg to catch your flight.